hiteshbatra1998/Calculat-Rate-Money/README.md

 List of softwares and other modules you need to download.

 ```
-1) Node.js - For setting up the envirnment.
+1) Node.js and NPM - For setting up the envirnment.
 2) This github repository.
 3) Node modules for the dependencies.
 ```